AussiePharmacies AussiePharmacies

 We may update this Privacy Policy from time to time to reflect changes to our practices, technology, or legal requirements.

 The updated version will be posted on this page with a new “Last updated” date.
-Where changes are material, we will take reasonable steps to notify you (for example, by email or an in‑app notice).
+Where changes are material (particularly regarding Google user data), we will take reasonable steps to notify you (for example, by email or an in‑app notice).
 Your continued use of the service after the updated policy takes effect will indicate your acceptance of those changes.

 15. Acceptance of this Policy